KK1Korea/cpu-anchor-cpu-gpu-hybrid-finetuning/README.md

 The anchor requires **determinism + precision**.
 GPU fp32 provides precision but not determinism.
 Only CPU provides both.

+**Industry implication:** The current trend of lowering training precision (fp32 → bf16 → fp8 → fp4) for speed may be silently degrading model knowledge quality in ways that train loss cannot detect.
+Experiment G shows that even the bf16 → fp32 difference, invisible in train loss, changes what the model knows.

 ---

 ## Reproduction